How to avoid unpaid bills? Here are 5 rules to follow.

 More than that, CFOs, credit managers and sales managers need to speak the same language and communicate with each other regularly.

 Remind everyone that the performance of the company, beyond the purchase orders or the invoiced turnover, is mainly measured by the turnover collected and the available cash.
 Selling is good, getting paid on time is even better.
 A real customer is a customer who pays your bills on time.

 The quality of invoicing is essential in the business process for any company.
 Check your invoices for clarity, accuracy and completeness.
 The regulations in this area are strict, it is a constraint but it is also a help: there are billing rules There are also constraints to be respected by your customers (payment deadlines, fixed compensation due for any invoice in delay of payment…).

 To save time and avoid errors, rely on accounting software packages.
 There are simple and intuitive ones like Sinao that can adapt to your market and functional environment.

 Educate your customers on the need to meet deadlines.
 To do this, make sure your invoice dunning process is clear, paced and well tracked over time.
 This will allow you to react quickly in case of non-compliance with the payment date defined in the contractual conditions.

 The faster you follow up with a customer who has not paid their bill on time, the more credible your approach will be, and the better your chances of getting your money back quickly.

 Here is an example of a dunning process:

-If you have to face a peak of activity, an unusual volume of unpaid invoices or a one-time or chronic lack of personnel, do not hesitate to outsource your reminder and your collection.
+If you have to deal with a peak in activity, an unusual volume of unpaid invoices , or a one-time or chronic lack of staff, do not hesitate to outsource your follow -up and collection .
 The help of good professionals will save you precious time.